Up to 60% off sofas & mattresses — limited‑time deals.

 What cushion spec matters most?

-Ventilate the room, unwrap promptly, and allow a few days of airflow; emissions from materials commonly decrease over time.
+Ventilate the room, unwrap promptly, and allow a few days of airflow.
+Emissions from furniture materials often ease as the sofa airs out.

 Previous post